Gavin55555555555555/power-outage-predictor/README.md

   height="600"
   frameborder="0"
 ></iframe>
 Interestingly, this bar graph doesn't match up with the bar graph from the univariate analysis.
-The Northeast region experienced the most number of outages in the dataset by far, but the average outage duration of these outages are comparable to other regions.
+The Northeast region experienced the most number of outages in the dataset by far, but the average duration of these outages are comparable to other regions.
 Meanwhile, the East North Central region experienced very few power outages, but these power outages have extremely high average durations.

 ### Interesting Aggregates